 You know the real reason Black Friday is so beloved by Americans?
 The violence.
-It gives the average Joe a chance behave like an NFL linebacker in a fumble scrum, while simultaneously taking care of holiday shopping and feeding our jones for a bargain.
+It gives the average Joe a chance to behave like an NFL linebacker in a fumble scrum, while simultaneously taking care of holiday shopping and feeding our jones for a bargain.
 Don’t avoid it; prepare for it.
-Head to your favorite retailer geared up with the following weapons … er … protections, and you won’t just survive Black Friday: You will win Black Friday.
+Head to your favorite retailer geared up with the following weapons … er … protections, and you won’t just survive Black Friday — you’ll win Black Friday.

 SWAT-style battering ram ($200)

-Black Friday is bad, but it’s not like you need a bullet-proof vest – that would be ridiculous!
+Black Friday is bad, but it’s not like you need a bulletproof vest — that would be ridiculous!
 No, what you need is body armor designed for the close-quarters chaos of a prison riot, which is why we recommend Point Blank’s body armor designed for corrections officers.
-No one would be dumb enough to brandish a gun at Best Buy, but a shiv to the back?
-Hope for the best, but prepare for the worst …
+Nobody would be dumb enough to brandish a gun at Best Buy, but a shiv to the back?
+Hope for the best, prepare for the worst…

 FORTIS exoskeleton (Price TBA)

-In case you haven’t noticed, TV’s have gotten absolutely freaking massive in the past year, and if you’re going to have any hope of lugging that 4K 84-inch behemoth to the checkstand, you’ll need some mechanical assistance.
+In case you haven’t noticed, TV’s have gotten absolutely freaking massive in the past few years, and if you’re going to have any hope of lugging that massive 84-inch quantum dot OLED to the checkstand, you’ll need some mechanical assistance.
 This badboy was designed by Lockheed Martin to transfer loads through the exoskeleton to the ground in standing or kneeling positions, and allows operators to wield heavy objects as if they were weightless.
 This way, while others struggle in vain to move a cart through the throngs of crazed shoppers, you can just sprint straight to the TV section and toss that giant new OLED over your shoulder like it’s nothing.

-Few things match the anxious frustration of seeing the perfect Black Friday deal fly off the shelf before you can navigate the torrent of humanity between you and it.
-Don’t let that mom walk off with the last Wii U while you’re still 30 yards out; with this blow gun from Cabela’s, you can drop her in her tracks and buy just enough time close the gap.
-Once you’re face to face, it’s a fair fight — unless you’ve poisoned your darts with something, which we would never recommend.
+Few things match the anxious frustration of seeing the perfect Black Friday deal fly off the shelf before you can navigate the torrent of humanity between you and your prize.
+Don’t let that smug suburban soccer mom walk off with the last Nintendo Switch Lite while you’re still 30 yards out; with this blow gun from Cabela’s, you can drop her in her tracks and buy just enough time to close the gap.
+Once you’re face to face, it’s a fair fight — unless you’ve poisoned your darts with something, which we would never recommend … publicly.

 Whereas the blowgun is good for neutralizing an individual, the stink bomb should be your go-to weapon for crowd control.
 It uses a pair of simple chemicals that, when mixed, create a horrendously foul odor that’s guaranteed to clear out a large area.
-This way, when you spot a herd of crazed holiday dealseekers making their way toward the iPad Mini display you’ve had your eye on, you can just hurl a vial toward it and force everyone to vacate the area.
-While everyone else is busy gagging, coughing, and vomiting uncontrollably, you can just swoop in with a clothespin on your nose and snag up the goodies.
+This way, when you spot a herd of crazed holiday deal-seekers making their way toward the Google Pixelbook Go you’ve had your eye on, you can just hurl a vial toward it and force everyone to vacate the area.
+While everyone else is busy gagging, coughing, and vomiting uncontrollably, you can swoop in with a clothespin on your nose and snag up all the loot.

 If your Black Friday plans include warehouse stores like Costco, Sam’s Club, and BJ’s, you’re going to need one thing you can’t buy: height.
-Because, while your rivals are duking it out for flatscreen TVs that they can reach, untold riches await far above the fray, at the top of the two-story racks usually only accessible by forklift.
-This hook includes 33 feet of nylon rope weight rated to 800 pounds and folds for easy concealment.
-Just remember to bring a Ninja buddy, because once you scale that rack, you’re going to have to toss the TV to someone …
+Because while your rivals are duking it out for UHD TVs that they can reach, untold riches await far above the fray, at the top of the two-story racks usually only accessible via forklift.
+This hook includes 33 feet of nylon rope weight rated to 800 pounds, so it’s beefy enough to safely hoist you (along with your body armor and exoskeleton) up just about anything.
+Just remember to bring a strong friend with good hand-eye coordination, because once you scale that rack, you’re going to have to toss the TV to someone down below.

 Injectable Adrenaline ($75)

 Joining the hardest of hardcore Black Friday shoppers by camping out in front of your favorite retailer Thursday night doesn’t mean squat if you’re not prepared for what happens when those doors open Friday morning.
-All your new friends who toasted your dedication the night before are going to be prowling the starting line before the sun comes up like a bunch of lions playing musical chairs.
-Lucky for you, there are no rules against performance enhancers in this game, so bring an EpiPen.
-While they’re jacking up on coffee, you’ll be running through brick walls.
+Lucky for you, there are no rules against performance enhancing drugs in this game, so there’s nothing stopping you from bringing an EpiPen.
+Don’t even bother with coffee.
+While everyone else is sipping their namby-pamby pumpkin spice lattes, you’ll be running through brick walls.